These Roasted Root Vegetables are made 2 ways in one pan for twice the flavor!

 ROASTED ROOT VEGETABLES RECIPE VIDEO

-When it turns cold outside – or at least cold enough to wear socks at night in San Diego – I love making oven roasted winter vegetables: from my Honey Garlic Roasted Carrots to my Maple Dijon Roasted Brussels Sprouts and Butternut Squash to my Roasted Broccoli with Parmesan.
+When it turns cold outside – or at least cold enough to wear socks at night in San Diego – I love making oven roasted winter vegetables: from my Honey Garlic Roasted Carrots to my Maple Dijon Roasted Brussels Sprouts and Butternut Squash to my Roasted Broccoli with Parmesan and Roasted Cauliflower.
 As delectable as these veggies are, roasted vegetables probably don’t get any more richly satisfying or comforting than a medley of Roasted Root Vegetables.

 Their rich, earthy flavor, their golden caramelization, their inherent sweetness; ahhhhh, Roasted Root Vegetables are my fav.
 And these Roasted Root Vegetables will be everyone’s fav come Thanksgiving and Christmas x 2.